hodzanassredin/EbnfToGbnf/README.md

 ## Problems

 - After conversion, you need to handle additional problems like whitespaces and so on.
-Please read the [doc](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md)
+- for GBNF read the [doc](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md)
+- for Lark read the [doc](https://lark-parser.readthedocs.io/en/stable/grammar.html)

 ## Installation